dongjuns/dongjuns.github.io/_posts/2020-06-03-simpledet-tutorial.md

 # Install SimpleDet
 ## Initial environment versions
 Before the installation SimpleDet, we need to set up environments.
-Here are my environment versions, just to refer.
+Here are my environment versions, just to be sure.

 - OS: Linux-x86_64, Ubuntu 18.04
 - NVIDIA Driver Version: 440.82